 This course utilizes selected research techniques to attack a specific professional or academic problem.
 It includes preparation and presentation of a formal report.
-Consult adviser well in advance of registration.
+Students must consult their adviser prior to registration.
 This course is required for all students in the research or project program, and it may be repeated with permission.
-Prerequisite: MSES 570, 574.
-(Offered fall, spring, and summer terms)
+Prerequisites: PETE 570, 574.